hyperledger/fabric/docs/source/commands/peerchannel.md

 ## peer channel update
 ```
-Signs and sends the supplied configtx update file to the channel.
-Requires '-f', '-o', '-c'.
+[DEPRECATED] Signs and sends the supplied configtx update file to the channel.
+Requires '-f', '-o', '-c'. .
+Instead of this command, use Orderer Service Node (OSN).

 Usage:
   peer channel update [flags]